Vous êtes ici : Accueil / Buddhism / The 50 Years of Dhagpo

 le 16e Gyalwa Karmapa se pose en Dordogne

-January 21, 1975: The 16th Gyalwa Karmapa Touches Down in Dordogne
+January 21, 1975: The16th Gyalwa Karmapa Touches Down in Dordogne

-During a day trip to Dordogne on January 21, 1975, the 16th Gyalwa Karmapa Rangjung Ripge Dorje visited the stretch of land on the Côte de Jor that was to become Dhagpo Kagyu Ling.
+During a day trip to Dordogne on January 21, 1975, the 16th Gyalwa Karmapa Rangjung Rigpe Dorje visited the stretch of land on the Côte de Jor that was to become Dhagpo Kagyu Ling.

-He was invited by Bernard Benson, a British industrialist who owned the Château de Chaban and surrounding land on the Côte de Jor. […]
+He was invited by Bernard Benson, a British industrialist who owned the Château de Chaban and surrounding land on the Côte de Jor

 Event